 What we don’t: Average-quality down and bulky packed size.

 For everyday activities like running errands, dropping the kids off at school, or taking a walk around the block, it’s hard to beat the warmth and styling of a down parka.
 Patagonia’s Down With It Parka stands out for its combination of premium build quality, attractive colorways and finishes, and thoughtful feature set, including a two-way front zip (vital for riding a bike or sitting in a parka) and removable hood.
-For insulation, you get a generous 8.5 ounces of 600-fill down—enough warmth for all but the most frigid winter conditions—and an extra-long 39.3-inch center back length.
-All told, it’s no secret why the Down With It Parka has become one of the most well-loved winter jackets, year after year.
+For insulation, you get a generous 8.5 ounces of 600-fill down—enough warmth for all but the most frigid winter conditions—and an extra-long (39.3-in.) center back length.
+All told, it’s no secret why the Down With It Parka has become one of the most well-loved winter jackets year after year.

 The Down With It sounds great on paper, but its comfort is what won us over in the end.
-The interior is silky smooth, and the parka has a barely-there feel that’s a far cry from designs with thick, canvas-like exteriors (like the Arctic Parka or Nuuk below).
-We also love the super flattering fit, which offers just enough tapering at the waist to create shape.
-There are a few minor shortcomings: For one, the 600-fill duck down doesn’t offer as much warmth for weight as jackets with higher-quality fill (the higher the fill number, the loftier the down), but this should be of little concern to most casual users.
-Second, while the DWR finish resists light moisture, the Down With It is by no means a waterproof jacket like Patagonia's Tres or Arc'teryx's Patera below.
-But it’s all you need for dry or sub-freezing conditions, and Patagonia’s polished fit and finish is hard to beat.
+The interior is silky smooth, and the parka has a barely-there feel that’s a far cry from designs with thick, canvas-like exteriors (like The North Face's Arctic Parka or Fjallraven's Nuuk below).
+We also love the flattering fit, which offers just enough tapering at the waist to create shape.
+But there are a couple shortcomings.
+For one, the 600-fill down doesn’t offer as much warmth for weight as jackets with higher-quality fill (the higher the fill number, the loftier the down), but this should be of little concern to most casual users.
+Second, while the DWR finish resists light moisture, the Down With It is by no means a waterproof jacket like Patagonia's own Tres or Arc'teryx's Patera below.
+But it’s all you need for dry or sub-freezing conditions, and Patagonia’s polished fit and finish are hard to beat.
 For those who don’t need the below-the-waist coverage, the Down With It also comes in a hip-length version for $229...
-Read in-depth review
+Read in-depth Down With It Parka review

 See the Patagonia Down With It Parka